-The City Council hereby adopts the amendments to the General Plan Land Use Element, included as Exhibit 3 (Tables 2-1 through 2-4).
+The Planning Commission hereby recommends that the City Council adopt the amendments to the General Plan Land Use Element, included as Exhibit 3 (Tables 2-1 through 2-4).

 SECTION 5.
 DOCUMENTS

 The documents and other materials that constitute the record of proceedings upon which this decision is based, are in the custody of the City Clerk of the City of Goleta, located as 130 Cremona Drive, Suite B, Goleta, California, 93117.